mahuti/TeenWolf/README.md

 <!-- Original post: http://forum.attractmode.org/index.php?topic=1261.msg11687#msg11687 -->

 This is an AttractMode layout based off of the look and feel of a typical game setup from the 80's.
 It has styles for the following consoles:
--Atari 2600
+- Atari 2600
--Intellivision
+- Intellivision
--Nintendo NES
+- Nintendo NES
--Nintendo SNES
+- Nintendo SNES
--Nintendo 64
+- Nintendo 64
--ScummVM
+- ScummVM
--Sega Genesis
+- Sega Genesis
--Sony Playstation
+- Sony Playstation
--Other console systems can display on a Generic TV, -Other computer systems can display on a Generic PC
+- Other console systems can display on a Generic TV,
+- Other computer systems can display on a Generic PC

 ![Image of TeenWolf Layout](https://raw.githubusercontent.com/mahuti/Teenwolf/master/thumb.jpg)